Print This Page

-FRUIT: Oval; round, female cones are 1-3 inches that are dry or hard.
+: Oval; round, female cones are 1-3 inches that are dry or hard.

 USES: Shade tree or specimen in expansive areas.

-NOTES: The Tree of Tule, south of the city of Oaxaca in Mexico is one of the biggest and most spectacular trees in the world.
+, south of the city of Oaxaca in Mexico is one of the biggest and most spectacular trees in the world.
 It is over 140 feet tall, its trunk measuring more than 50 feet in diameter.
-One of the cypress in the group in front of the Frito Lay Headquarters in Plano, Texas is apparently a Montezuma cypress.
+One of the cypresses in the group in front of the Frito-Lay Headquarters in Plano, Texas is a Montezuma cypress.
 It is almost evergreen and has significantly outgrown the other bald cypresses How it got mixed in with the other regular bald cypress trees is a mystery.
 But, I’m glad it’s there because it has shown that this tree is more cold tolerant than everyone thought.
 Since that time I have found many of this beautiful variety growing here in north Texas.
 It appears to be well suited for north Texas and similar climates and should be used more.
 How much farther north it will survive and do well is unknown at this time.